edthedev/edthedev.github.io/blog/luanti/mods.md

 - I added it mainly for the fishing rod
 - Also adds many interesting biomes, trees, foods and tools

-`Fire Extinguisher` adds automated fire suppression and cleanup
-- Place a fire extinguisher near fire to release fire suppressant foam.
-- Place and activate a foam cleanup block to release a rapidly spreading cleaner foam that removes fire suppressant foam.
-- Not currently on ContentDB.
-- Download the zip file from https://forum.minetest.net/viewtopic.php?t=23524 and unzip into the `mods` folder you find by clicking `About` and then clicking `Open User Data Directory`

 `Headanim` lets other players see which way you are looking.